net-lisias-kspu/ContractConfigurator/Parameters.md

         }
     }

-### Miscellaneous Parameters
+### Planetary Parameters

-Other parameters that didn't fit in elsewhere.
+Parameters specific to doing something related to a planetary body.

 #### CollectScience
 The CollectScience parameter is met when science is sent home from the given location and celestial body.